-Getting rid of your mattress because it has bed bugs may not always be the best idea.
+Disposing of your mattress because it has bed bugs may not always be the best idea.
 Often you’ll be able to manage the infestation by using a mattress and box spring encasement cover.
-So if you would prefer to keep your mattress, then read our in-depth guide How to Get Rid of Bed Bugs.

-However, if your mattress is heavily infested, it is old, or you really can’t stand the thought of sleeping on it, even with a mattress encasement and would prefer to get rid of it, then use the simple steps that follow for proper disposal.
+However, if your mattress is heavily infested, it is old, or you really can’t stand the thought of sleeping on it even with an encasement and prefer to get rid of it, then a few simple steps need to be followed for proper disposal.

-- First, contact your local waste management department or a junk removal company that specializes in collecting furniture.
-They should give you advice on how to dispose of a mattress with bed bugs, which will probably be the same as below.
+First, contact your local waste management department or a junk removal service that specializes in collecting bed bug infested furniture.
+Their advice will probably be the same as follows:

 Duct tape all folds, creases, and cracks so no bugs can escape.
-Another option is using mattress encasements specifically for bed bug use which can also be used when getting rid of it.
+Another option is using mattress encasements specifically for bed bug use which can also be used when getting rid of your mattress.

 - If you’re disposing of small items and bedding, then double bag them and make sure they are sealed completely with duct tape.